geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

 nested_grid_simulation
 ----------------------

-.. option:: activate
+.. describe:: activate

-   .. option:: true
+   .. describe:: true

       Indicates this indicates that the simulation will use a sub-domain of the horizontal grid.